PX4/PX4-Devguide/en/sensor/uart_ulanding_radar.md

 ## Enable the driver for your hardware
-Currently, this radar device is supported by any hardware which runs the OS NuttX and which can offer a serial port for the interface.
+Currently, this radar device is supported by any hardware which runs a NuttX or Posix OS and which can offer a serial port for the interface.
 Since flash space is small on some hardware you may have to enable building the driver for your target yourself.
 To do so add the following line to the cmake config file which corresponds to the target you want to build for:
 ```